RamdlanFaqih/hiring-platform-ramfaq/README.md

 ### Admin Features
 - Create new job postings with job name, description, and salary range
 - View list of all job postings
-- Manage job details and candidates
+- View list of candidates

 ### Candidate Features
 - Browse available job listings